Stocks make gains, oil prices rise as OPEC raises production

 Several economic reports on Wednesday bolstered expectations for the Fed to keep raising interest rates aggressively.
 Wall Street is concerned that the Fed could slow economic growth too much and potentially send the economy into a recession.

+Wall Street will get another glimpse into the health of the broader economy on Friday when the Labor Department releases its employment report for May.
+The jobs market had initially been slow to recover from the impact of the virus pandemic, but has bounced back strongly with low unemployment and plentiful job postings.

-High inflation is meanwhile eating into corporate profits, while the war in Ukraine and COVID-19 restrictions in China have also weighed on markets.
+Meanwhile high inflation is eating into corporate profits, while the war in Ukraine and COVID-19 restrictions in China have also weighed on markets.

 Investors continue monitoring corporate earnings and financial updates.
-Microsoft fell 1.5% after cutting its financial forecasts for the current quarter, citing unfavorable changes in exchange rates.
-Online pet store Chewy rose 19% after reporting strong earnings.
+Microsoft fell 0.7% after cutting its financial forecasts for the current quarter, citing unfavorable changes in exchange rates.
+Online pet store Chewy surged 22% after reporting strong earnings.